Managing Beehive Robbery

 Robbing is a situation in which a beehive is attacked by invaders from other hives.
 The invasion

-is serious for a bee colony for a number of reasons:
+is serious for a bee colony.

 A hive defending itself against robbing will fight to the death.
 This battle can result in the loss of many